Welcome to today's edition of the Rush 24-7 podcast.

 He reports that businesses and schools are open.

-He reports a picture completely different than your cherished sources uh and reporters that you are paying attention to.
+He reports a picture completely different than your cherished sources and reporters that you are paying attention to.

-Then there's Victor Davis Hansen, who I also know, who is as honest as the day is Long, has no axe to grind.
+Then there's Victor Davis Hansen, who I also know, who is as honest as the day is long, has no axe to grind.

-He's at the Hoover Institution, he's a farmer in California.
+He's a farmer in California.

 He's a brilliant writer, a very accomplished Renaissance type guy.